maudlin/mindmeld-server/CONTRIBUTING.md

 - Errors: Throw typed errors in services, map to HTTP responses in handlers
 - Logging: Use pino/pino-http; no console.log in production paths
 - Security: Helmet, rate limiting, and validation via zod on all inputs
-- API: RESTful routes, explicit version field for optimistic concurrency where applicable
+- API: RESTful routes, explicit version field for optimistic concurrency where applicable (see docs/adr/0002-api-naming-and-concurrency.md)

 Node, tests, and DB

 - Node version policy:
-  - Baseline: Node 24.x for local dev and CI.
+  - Baseline: Node 24.x for local dev and CI (see docs/adr/0001-node-24-baseline.md).
 We use modern Node features and prebuilt native modules compatible with Node 24.
 - Test framework:
   - Jest (unit/integration) to stay consistent with the sister MindMeld client project.
   - We may add a small number of node:test suites during Node 24 evaluation, but Jest remains the standard for now.